-Given the Group's net current asset deficiency at 30 June 2021 (exclusive of \$2,442,069 excess funds available on the redraw debt facility), its forecast deficit for 30 June 2022, its ongoing dependency on the continued receipt of donations and grants (inclusive of amounts which have yet to be secured and are consequently inherently uncertain) and the undrawn available cash of its redraw debt facility to fund its cash flows in future periods, and the continued uncertainty surrounding COVID-19 restrictions on the hospitality industry, there is a material uncertainty whether the Group will be able to continue as a going concern.
+Given the Group's ongoing dependency on the continued receipt of donations and grants (inclusive of amounts which have yet to be secured and are consequently inherently uncertain) and the undrawn available cash of its redraw debt facility to fund its cash flows in future periods, and the continued uncertainty surrounding hybrid working arrangements on the hospitality industry, there is a material uncertainty whether the Group will be able to continue as a going concern.
 In the event the Group is unable to continue as a going concern, it may be required to realise assets at an amount different to that recorded in the consolidated statement of financial position and settle liabilities other than in the ordinary course of business.

-(fl Principles of consolidation
+(f) Principles of consolidation

-The consolidated financial statements are those of the STREAT Limited and its controlled entity ('the Group'). comprising the financial statements of the parent entity and the entity the parent controls.
+The consolidated financial statements are those of the STREAT Limited and its controlled entity ("the Group"), comprising the financial statements of the parent entity and the entity the parent controls.
 The Group controls and entity where it has the power, for which the parent has exposure or rights to variable returns from its involvement with the entity and for which the parent has ability to use its power over the entity to affect the amount of its returns.

 The financial statements of the subsidiary are prepared for the same reporting period as the parent entity, using consistent accounting policies.
-Adjustments are made to bring into line any dissimilar accounting policies which may exist
+Adjustments are made to bring into line any dissimilar accounting policies which may exist.